Pictures of Matchstick Men

-"Pictures of Matchstick Men" is the first hit single by Status Quo, released on 5 January 1968.
+"Pictures of Matchstick Men" is the first hit single by British rock band The Status Quo.
+It was released on 5 January 1968.

 The Status Quo version

-The song reached number 7 in the British charts, number 8 in Canada, and number 12 on the Billboard Hot 100, becoming their only Top 40 single in the United States.
-Francis Rossi confirmed on DVD2 of the Pictures set that it was originally intended to be a B-side to "Gentleman Joe's Sidewalk Cafe", but it was decided to swap the B-side and the A-side of the single.
+The song reached number seven on the UK Singles Chart, number eight in Canada, and number 12 on the US Billboard Hot 100, becoming their only top-40 single in the United States.
+Francis Rossi confirmed on DVD2 of the Pictures set, that it was originally intended to be a B-side to "Gentleman Joe's Sidewalk Cafe", but it was decided to swap the B-side and the A-side of the single.

 There are two versions, one in stereo and another in mono, with significant differences: the original single was in mono and has the trademark wah-wah guitar in the breaks between lyrics, but this is omitted in stereo.

 The song opens with a single guitar repeatedly playing a simple four-note riff before the bass, rhythm guitar, organ, drums and vocals begin.
 "Pictures of Matchstick Men" is one of a number of songs from the late 1960s which feature the flanging audio effect.
 The band's next single release, "Black Veils of Melancholy", was similar but flopped, which caused a change of musical direction.

 Rossi (living in a prefab in Camberwell at the time) later said of the song:

 The "matchstick men" reference is to the paintings of Salford artist L. S. Lowry.

-"Pictures of Matchstick Men" is featured in Men in Black 3, in a scene set in 1969 at Andy Warhol's Factory.
-It is also featured in the computer game Mafia III, set in 1968, where it can be heard on the radio.
-The Sky Documentary The United Way, the song featured in the clips of triumphs of the Busby Babes and Manchester United.